psf/the-invisibles/content/english/episodes/ep-11-trailer.md

 In this episode, Sheena O'Connell tells us about her journey, the importance of community and good practices for teachers and eductuoions in python, organizational psychology and how herself has become involve in this journey.
 We talk about how to enable a 10 x team and how to enable the community through [guild of educators](https://guildofeducators.org/).

-Full episode is coming on **January 31th, 2026**!
+Full episode is coming on **February 26th, 2026**!
 Subscribe to our podcast now!